[print_link]

 Respiratory

-When using solvents, health impact is measured in terms of toxicity ratings.
-These usually are called TLV (Threshold Limit Value), PEL (Personal Exposure Limit), AEL (Assigned Exposure Limit) or similar terms.
+For solvents, health impacts are measured in terms of toxicity ratings.
+These usually are called TLV (Threshold Limit Value), PEL (Permissible Exposure Limit), AEL (Assigned Exposure Limit) or similar terms.

-TLV is the level to which a worker can be exposed day after day for a working lifetime without adverse effects.
+Solvent vapors are generally assigned PELs that determine how much can be present in the air before it becomes harmful.
+TLV is the level to which a worker can be exposed during a shift without adverse effects.

 Skin and Eye Protection